oomsveta/s19-printf/README.md

 You can set the width either literally by specifying it within the format string or by using arguments of the printf function.
 To set the width using arguments, you have to put the `*` character in the format string, which means the width will be provided as an argument of type `int`.

-You cannot use both fashions at the same time, and you cannot repeat the `*` modifier.
+You cannot use both ways at the same time, and you cannot repeat the `*` modifier.

 If you provide a negative width using the arguments, then its absolute value will be used and the result will be right-padded, in the same way as if you've enabled the `-` flag.